kontenbase/kontenbase-docs/docs/tutorials/blog.md

 ## Public Articles

+This is the dashboard.

+Which shows we don't have any service yet.

-Create a new service called "Articles", and the type is "Public" for now.
+Let's create a new service called "Articles", and the type is "Public" for now.

-It will generate the default REST API endpoints such as `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`.
+It will generate the default REST API with available requests such as `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`.

 ## Customize Article fields

-Now let's customize the `Articles` fields so we can have `title` as a string of single line text and `content` as a string of long text.
+Now let's customize the `Articles` fields so we can have `title` as a string of single-line text and `content` as a string of long text.

-Done, in less than 1 minute we can have a simple API service.

 ## Create some articles

 Alright, time to create some articles by using the `POST` request.

 - Title: Hello world!
 - Content: This is the 1st blog post content about hello.

 Send the request, and receive the response of the created article.

 Let's create another one:

-- Title: Good bye world!
+- Title: Goodbye world!
-  - Content: This is the 2nd blog post content about good bye.
+- Content: This is the 2nd blog post content about goodbye.

-For the content itself you are free to use any format either a plain text, Markdown, or HTML.
+For the content itself, you are free to use any format either plain text, Markdown, or HTML.
 Because the decision to render that is up to you in the frontend.

 ## Find or get the articles

 After creating the article, then we can find them with the `GET` request.

+Notice that right now we are only "Authenticated as Public".

-Send the request, and receive the response of the articles.
+Send the request, and receive the response to the articles.

 We can also copy the full URL and put it in the browser or your favorite REST API Client to see.

+## Filter articles

-Filter is also available, so we can find the article's which the title contains "world".
+The filter is available so we can find one or more articles with conditions.
+For example, which artciels have the title or content containing particular text.

+## Sort articles

+We can also sort by ascending or descending, depending on how you want it.

+## Pagination

-Sort and Pagination are also can be used if you want to.
+Pagination are also can be used if you want to if you have a lot of data.

 ## Update or patch an article

-We can also update one of the articles with the `PATCH` request.
+Next, we can also update one of the articles with the `PATCH` request.

+Get the `id` of the article we want to update, change the fields, and it will be updated.

 ## Remove or delete an article

-Finally, let's delete one of them with the `DELETE` request.
+Let's try to delete one of them with the `DELETE` request.

+Get the `id` of the article we want to delete, enter it, and it will be deleted.

 ## Closing

 And that's it.
-We made a "Blog" project backend API with Kontenbase. :tada:
+We made a very simple "Blog" project backend API with Kontenbase. 🎉

 ---